Lucia Javorcekova Flaunts Voluptuous Cleavage & Fit Physique In A Skimpy Black Bikini

 Lucia rocked an insanely skimpy bikini set.
 The tiny triangle-style top featured fully-lined cups that hardly contained her voluptuous breasts.
 The garment strained and was stretched out, almost showing her nipples.
 The plunging neckline also exposed an ample amount of her decolletage.
 The tight fit pushed her bust inward, making her cleavage pop.
 The piece had thin straps that clung to her upper body for support.

 She sported a matching bottom that was just as revealing.
 It featured high leg cuts that helped showcase her toned thighs and accentuate her hips.
-The waistband sat high low on her waist, and it allowed her to flaunt her flat tummy and abs.
-The influencer completed her look by wearing a kimono in a similar color.
-The outerwear was adorned with feathers.
+The waistband sat low, and it allowed her to flaunt her flat tummy and abs.
+The influencer completed her look by wearing a kimono in a similar color that was adorned with feathers.

 In the caption, Lucia wrote an inspirational quote and added three hashtags.
 She also revealed that her kimono came from a brand called Etérea.
 She tagged the retailer in the caption and picture.

 The update proved to be popular with her online admirers.
-As of this writing, the photo gained more than 67,900 likes and upward of 370 comments.
-Users of the popular photo-sharing app took to the comments section to praise her beauty and body, showering her with compliments and emoji.
+As of this writing, the photo has gained more than 67,900 likes and upward of 370 comments.
+Instagram users took to the comments section to praise her beauty and body, showering her with compliments and emoji.

 “What a lovely shot!
 You have the best body.
 I am so jealous.
 I am younger, and I do not look like this at all,” a fan commented.

 “You are so gorgeous!!!
-Blessed with eternal youth, perhaps,” wrote another follower.
+Blessed with eternal youth, perhaps,” another follower wrote.